Developing Ionic application with Clojurescript - To-do App

 ...

-If I don't get lazy I may publish this as a library in Clojars.
-Until then you can get it from here.
+If I don't get lazy, I may publish this as a library on Clojars.
+Until then, you can get it from here.

-You also need to add required stylesheet to your resources/public/index.html file in order to use Ionic.
-Unlike in Ionic which support Javascript import of Javafiles, these actually needs to be included in head section of index file.
+You also need to add the required stylesheet to your resources/public/index.html file to use Ionic.
+Unlike Ionic—which supports JavaScript imports of CSS files—these stylesheets need to be included in the head section of the index file.

 Full file included as a reference.